Daily News Executive Editor Gerry Yandel Reigns Supreme In Confederacy of Dunces Over USVI Confederate Flag Kurfuffle

 For more information please go to:

 KING OF FOOLS: Queen Patricia Rogers, 1978 crowns Gerry Yandel, Virgin Islands Daily News Executive Editor as an honorary Carnival King.
 Yandel was able to bluff Gov. Kenneth Mapp into believing that there is no Confederate flag imagery in other state flags.
-As the Virgin Islands Free Press and Washington Post have reported: it exists in at least Deep South southern state flags.
+As the Virgin Islands Free Press and Washington Post have reported: it exists in at least seven Deep South southern state flags.